Pigstah/cognitran_hello/README.md

 - I then added "ENV ABC=hello" to the dockerfile, so that it would assign the viariable "ABC" to "hello".

-- Finally I added "CMD" to the docker to run the script
+- Finally I added "CMD" to the Dockerfile to run the script